dunstontc/learn-go/code/Kernighan/tgpl/notes/07-Interfaces.md

 ```
 `Check`'s argument, a set of `Vars`, accumulates the set of variable names found within the expression.
 Each of these variables must be present in the environment for evaluation to succeed.
 This set is logically the result of the call to `Check`, but because the method is recursive, it is more convenient for `Check` to populate a set passed as a parameter.
 The client must provide an empty set in the initial call.

 In Section 3.2, we plotted a function `f(x,y)` that was fixed at compile time.
 Now that we can parse, check, and evaluate expressions in strings, we can build a web application that receives an expression at run time from the client and plots the surface of that function.
-We can use the `vars` set to check that the expression is a function of only two variables, `x` and `y`—three, actually, since we’ll provide `r`, the radius, as a convenience.
-And we’ll use the `Check` method to reject ill-formed expressions before evaluation begins so that we don’t repeat those checks during the 40,000 evaluations (100x100 cells, each with four corners) of the function that follow.
+We can use the `vars` set to check that the expression is a function of only two variables, `x` and `y`—three, actually, since we'll provide `r`, the radius, as a convenience.
+And we'll use the `Check` method to reject ill-formed expressions before evaluation begins so that we don't repeat those checks during the 40,000 evaluations (100x100 cells, each with four corners) of the function that follow.

 The `parseAndCheck` function combines these parsing and checking steps:
 ```go